Create and run your own @platform with free @signs

 Dess (distributed edge secondary server) is the right place to start if you would like to run your own infrastructure for your @sign.
 Or perhaps you are developing an IoT solution and would like to see the log files of the secondary server microservice, then using dess, is the perfect starting place.

 (Option 3) The Virtual Environment

-Recommended for those offline moments or if you want to be completely independent.
+This option is recommended for those offline moments or if you want to be completely independent.
 The virtual environment (VE) provides all the components of the @platform in a single docker image.
-Complete with full control and logging of everything, VE requires no Internet connection and comes with some predefined @signs.
+This option comes complete with full control and logging of everything.
+The Virtual Environment requires no Internet connection and comes with some predefined @signs.

 Create and run your own @platform secondary server with dess

 Create and run your own @platform virtual environment on your machine

 Taking one step closer to developing your privacy-first app on the @platform